- City Services

-Background: The cost of serving each electric account varies greatly, depending on usage patterns.
+The cost of serving each electric account varies greatly, depending on usage patterns.
 Some ratepayer accounts will be served by ComEd supply service and others will be switched to the new supplier, ELIGO ENERGY, and pay the exact same ComEd rate every month.
 ELIGO ENERGY will purchase RECs for the City based on the historical usage for accounts on ELIGO ENERGY supply and ComEd supply.
 At times during the contract you may be switched between ComEd and Eligo Energy.
 You will still pay the same rate.

 Residents in the Elmhurst Green Electricity Aggregation Program, whether receiving service from ComEd or from ELIGO ENERGY will pay the same rate.

 Why are some accounts at ComEd and some at Eligo Energy?

 Suppliers analyze every meter; depending on complex usage patterns, certain accounts are selected to remain at ComEd and others switch to Eligo.
 The net effect is same for all: all pay the

 ComEd rate; for zero added costs, and Green Power is procured for both those served by ComEd supply, and those enrolled with Eligo.
 Additionally, the City will receive an annual civic contribution to support local sustainability initiatives at zero added cost to residents and the City.